mlcommons/algorithmic-efficiency/docs/GETTING_STARTED.md

 > **Prerequisites:**
 >
 > - NVIDIA Driver version 535.104.05
 > - NVIDIA Container Toolkit so that the containers can locate the NVIDIA drivers and GPUs.
-See instructions [here](https://github.com/NVIDIA/nvidia-docker).
+See instructions in the [NVIDIA Docker documentation](https://github.com/NVIDIA/nvidia-docker).

 #### Building Docker Image